 The module addresses current sensitive issues in pastoral care which are relevant to beginning teachers both in Primary and Post-Primary contexts and considers a number of contemporary pastoral issues and in each case considers possible responses on the part of the class teacher and the school.
 The areas covered include bullying, child protection, domestic violence, separation and divorce, bereavement, self-harm and suicide.
 The module will require students to engage critically with local, national and international research in each area, and to consider how research findings relate to everyday practice in schools.

-Language and Learning (SCS3055)
+Aspects of Language and Learning (SCS3055)

 This module will focus on enabling students to promote and develop literacy effectively in the context of the revised Northern Ireland Curriculum for Foundation Stage, Key Stage 1 and Key Stage 2.
 There will be sessions devoted to developing talking and listening, reading and writing in cross-curricular learning areas, on enabling pupils to become active makers of meaning in both reading and writing, and on developing collaborative work and thinking skills in the context of communication skills.
 There will be a focus on analysing and responding to the needs of strugglers with reading and writing, and on creative activities at all stages to develop pupils’ confidence and abilities in integrating the four skills of talking, listening, reading and writing.